tc39/proposal-UnambiguousJavaScriptGrammar/README.md

 ## External Examples and Impact

  * Esprima relies on a `--module` flag to signal the Module goal.
-However, this has proven to be unintuitive to many users.
-Unambiguous Script and Module goals would enable things to “just work” without extra flags or configuration.
+However, this has proven to be unintuitive for many users.
+Unambiguous Script and Module goals would enable things to “just work” without flags.

  * Facebook Flow performs a series of inferences to detect CJS and ES modules.
    Unambiguous Script and Module goals would improve its ability to determine module types.

  * JSCS double parses, first as the Script goal, then as the Module goal.
-With unambiguous Script and Module goals the could parse as module first.
-JSCS also accepts input through stdin so identification of goals through source text is ideal.
+With unambiguous Script and Module goals it could parse as the Module goal first.
+   JSCS also accepts input through stdin, so identification of goals through source text is ideal.

  * Linters, like `xo`, could use unambiguous Script and Module goals to enable module specific linting rules without extra configuration.